xyzdxdydz/exceedProject_G10/README.md

 # exceedProject_G10
-The topic is "IOT for new normal" so our group decides to do a water dispenser. this idea based on the "contactless" concept
+The topic is "IOT for new normal" so our group decides to do a water dispenser. this idea based on the "contactless" concept.

 ### HARDWARE